alan-turing-institute/AutSPACEs/GSoC-2021/Anoushka-Ramesh/README.md

 ![Screenshot from 2021-03-29 23-41-30](https://user-images.githubusercontent.com/73518403/112880697-65395280-90e8-11eb-85ef-3135cde426a8.png)

-**The above pictures are the pages I'm referring to while I'm talking about the design**

 ### Layout
 * The card view of on the landing and experiences page are nice but the the size of each card could be increased so that the text doesn't look as congested.
+* In the experiences pages, the buttons on the enter experiences look clustered up as well.
+So either the card size could be increased or the buttons could be placed outside the card right next to it for better spacing
 * From the both the views, I believe the list view would be a much better option.
+A similar card view like I've done in the todo-app could be implemented here .